dawidkry/NIHSS-Stroke-Severity-Scoring/README.md

 - **Automatic Coma Logic**: When Item 1a (LOC) is scored as a 3, the scale automatically applies official default scores to untestable items (1b, 1c, 8, 9, 10, 11).
 - **Instant Interpretation**: Real-time severity classification (Minor, Moderate, Severe).
 - **Responsive Design**: Built with Python and Streamlit for use on mobile, tablet, or desktop.

+---
+*© 2024 Dawid Krynicki - All Rights Reserved*